 This is a VERY difficult decision and a scary one at that.
 Anyone who has lost everything to toxic mold will tell you that the next steps are incredible scary.
 Anxiety ridden actually.

 This list isn’t a hard and firm “do as I write or you will regret it” kind of list.
 This is basically the ideal “perfect living environment” list.
-The one where you are surrounded by unicorns that poop glitter.
+The one where you are surrounded by unicorns that poop glitter in your perfect home.

-In all serious though, if you suffer from mold related illness, it is imperative that you give your body every opportunity to heal.
+In all serious though, if you suffer from mold related illness, it is imperative that you give your body every opportunity to heal and detox.
 And that means making wise choices about chemical avoidance, air quality, and of course minimizing the potential for mold growth.

 I have provided a list of what constitutes the perfect home based on my research and discussions with those professionals who have been instrumental in my mold journey.
 Let this serve as food for thought as you take the next steps and make tough decisions about your future living environments.
 Remember – your long term health and well-being is more important than anything.

-15 Things A Perfect Living Environment Must Have:
+15 Things A Perfect Home Living Environment Should Have:

 - Tile flooring (carpet is a haven for mold spores and laminate and wood flooring have a lot of chemical compounds)